liumenglife/climate-analysis/README.md

 ### How to run program:
 - Download the following dataset and save it in a folder called data in your directory.
 [Get dataset](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data/data)
-- Install numpy, pandas, scikit-learn, and matplotlib for Python3.
+- Install numpy, pandas, scikit-learn, plotly and matplotlib for Python3.
 - Run climate-data.py using Python3.
 - The program will take a few minutes to read and sort the dataset.
 - Create a graph for city, country, or the world using the corresponding make_graph function.
 (Might take a few minutes.)
   - For example to make a graph for Los Angeles, type ```make_graph_city("Los Angeles", "United States")``` into your interpreter.
   - You can also make a graph for entire countries.
 Example: ```make_graph_country("China")```

 *You can freely explore the dataset yourself using your Python interpreter/kernel.
-The reference for the pandas dataframe is stored in a variable called "data".
+The reference for the pandas dataframe is stored in a variable called "data".*

+### Interactive Map for Reference
+- Run make_map.py to create an interactive map of average temperatures using plotly.
+This requires installing plotly for Python3 as well.
+- To save time: You can download worldmap.html or view online at https://plot.ly/~urielu/1/
+- This is not part of the analysis and is a visualization tool to help understand each country's geographical location and local climate.

 ## Project Details and Goals
 My goal for this project is simple: I want to illustrate that the earth's overall temperature to slowly rising over time and how to identify climate change.
 According to the Intergovernmental Panel on Climate Change(IPCC), climate change is a persistent trend that occurs over a large period of time.
 Natural events such as El Nino cause short, temporal changes in average temperature so they are not classified as climate change. https://www.ipcc.ch/publications_and_data/ar4/wg1/en/ch9s9-1.html